-If clicking randomly from the middle or bottom of the board, one can often ruin good combo's from the top of the screen.
+If clicking randomly from the middle or bottom of the board, one can often ruin good combos on the top of the screen.
 This strategy assumes that it is best to start from the top and work down in order to avoid losing top combos.
-However in doing this you are just as likely to miss out on the new combinations that often fall into place when middle or bottom boulders are removed.
+However, in doing this you are just as likely to miss out on the new combinations that often fall into place when middle or bottom boulders are removed.
 For this reason many people prefer to work from the bottom up.

 Slow and Steady

-This is the most recommended strategy as it is a combination of all those previously mentioned.
-'Slow and Steady' is recommended for those that are aiming for a high score.
+This is the most recommended strategy as it is a combination of those previously mentioned.
+"Slow and Steady" is recommended for those that are aiming for a high score.
 It uses all other strategies when appropriate and carefully considers each move, and all effects of that move before it is made.
 However it is called SLOW and steady for a reason.
-To carefully consider each move takes time and patience and is not recommended for those simply looking for neopoints or a fun game.
+To carefully consider each move takes time and patience and is not recommended for those simply looking for Neopoints or a fun game.

-In the early levels especially when both an overkill and a multiplier boulder are on your screen, you can activate the overkill boulder to get rid of that color from the board.
-This makes it easier to put blocks of the same color by the multiplier boulder and will greatly increase your score!
+In the early levels, especially when both an Overkill and a Multiplier boulder are on your screen, you can activate the Overkill boulder to get rid of that colour from the board.
+This makes it easier to put blocks of the same color by the Multiplier boulder and will greatly increase your score!